MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 To enrich the database with speaker information:

 1. Select the 'Properties from a CSV' option
 2. Select 'Speaker CSV' from the 'Analysis' dropdown menu.
-Normally this file would be available from the SPADE Git repository; for this tutorial, however, the CSV is available `here`_.
+   ..
+Normally, this file would be available from the SPADE Git
+      repository; (TODO: make this something sensible for spade team) The CSV for speakers in the tutorial corpus is `here`_.
-3. Upload the ICE-CAN 'speaker_info.csv' file from your local machine.
+3. Upload the tutorial corpus 'speaker_info.csv' file from your local machine.
 4. Select 'Save Enrichment' and then 'Run' from the Enrichment view.

 **Lexicon**

 As with the speaker information, lexical information can be uploaded in an analogous way.
-Using the `Lexicon CSV`_, select 'Lexicon CSV' from the dropdown menu, save the enrichment, and run it.
+Download the `Lexicon CSV`_, for the tutorial corpus, select 'Lexicon CSV' from the dropdown menu, save the enrichment, and run it.

 **Utterances**

 For our purposes, we define an utterance as a stretch of speech separated by pauses.
-So now we will specify minimum duration of pause that separates utterances (150ms is typically a good default).
+So now we will specify a minimum duration of pause that separates utterances (150ms is typically a good default).

 First, select 'pauses' from 'Annotation levels', and select '<SIL>' as the unit representing pauses.
 As before, select 'Save enrichment' and then 'run'.